pmdnit/11ty-blog-site/src/blog/2023-08-31-visit-fullway-holdings-group-booth-at-the-upcoming-2nd-fil-chi-job-fair-in-manila.md

 ---
 title: >-
-  Visit Fullway Holdings Group booth at the upcoming 2nd Fil-Chi Job Fair in Manila.
+  Fullway Holdings Group, Inc.: Building Dreams, Building Futures - Your Path to Success at the 2nd Fil-Chi Job Fair in Manila 2023!
 description: ''
 author: ''
 date: '2023-08-31T12:30:59+08:00'